CountDeMonet/FlightConnect/README.md

 # FlightConnect for Microsoft Flight Simulator

-This application was developed by Vine Ripe Software to provide instrument and navigation data from FSX to client programs like FlightGauge and FlightMap.
+This application was developed by Vine Ripe Software to provide instrument and navigation data over UDP from FSX to client programs like FlightGauge and FlightMap.

-FlightConnect for FSX is an interface for Flight Simulator X that provides client software with navigation and instrumentation information in real time over UDP.

 FlightConnect for FSX is a software program property of Vine Ripe Consulting LLC.